Get the Recipe

 Turn the dough into a floured surface.
 Using your hands, fold it one or two times so it becomes a cohesive mass and press it down to an even 1/2-inch thickness.

-With a cookie cutter, cut into 2-inches rounds.
+With a cookie cutter, cut into 2-inch rounds.

 Step 4: Bake